whammou/OENG1181/EWB-challenge/README.md

 > Submission [sample](https://mega.nz/file/SOZUmDjS#YpiP3dbPv17pdHpRj6MocM_cAQe9sVBekfcyJ-j-ga4)

-* Respose to the specific design considerations outlined on the EWB [Challenge website](https://ewbchallenge.org)
+* Repose to the specific design considerations outlined on the EWB [Challenge website](https://ewbchallenge.org)
 * Evaluation of alternatives
 * Details of the conceptual design, analysis and final design
 * Identification of schedule and costs